kcct-fujimotolab/minimum-DCGAN/README.md

 ## Description

-Do automatically that loading images from the specified directory, resizing and training.
+These programs load images from the specified directory, resize and train.
-Able to record images generated during training.
+You can record images generated during training.
-Able to load trained models and generate images.
+You can load trained models and generate images.

 ## Requirement